fabricio-entringer/6mlet-tech-challenge-01/README.md

 This project is a FastAPI application created for the 6MLET Tech Challenge - Delivery 01.
 It includes a simple REST API, comprehensive testing with pytest, version control using commitizen, and integrated machine learning capabilities.

+> **� Production Deployment**: The application is deployed on [Render.com](https://render.com) using Docker Hub integration for automated deployments.
+Visit the live API at: <https://sixmlet-tech-challenge-01-latest.onrender.com>

-> **📚 Consolidated Documentation**: This README now includes all documentation previously distributed across multiple README files in the project, providing a complete reference in one location.
+> **�📚 Consolidated Documentation**: This README now includes all documentation previously distributed across multiple README files in the project, providing a complete reference in one location.

 This delivery is from **Group #3**, with the following team members:
 - **Fabricio Entringer**